 Nor do the claims of ‘proprietary’ or ‘confidential’ information ring true.
 In our facilitated table dialogue with the property owners, none could offer any specific reason for withholding from the registry the information that they say is currently available from other sources like business licenses, county assessor records or public websites.

-Instead they simply balk; they say they just don’t want the city collecting ANY of the information.
-They don’t want it centralized and they don’t want the city in their business.
-But again these are businesses providing rental housing.
-The presumed motive for not wanting to make this business information public: opacity.
-As one rental housing business owner said, “It should be on the tenant to find out” if the landlord evicts frequently or has been found to harass tenants.
+Landlords simply don’t want the information collected, period.
+They don’t want the city in their business.
+The reason appears twofold: the registry is first and foremost an accountability tool; and the less information available about landlords the better it is for landlords.
+As one rental housing business owner said, “It should be on the tenant to find out” if a landlord evicts frequently or has been found to harass tenants.

 The Sacred Cow: Actual Rent Amounts

-Third: It’s confidential.
+It’s confidential.
 “I don’t want my new tenant to know what I charged my old tenant,” one landlord said.
-But another rebutted that claim himself.
-“If you want to know the rent just go on Zillow – it’s all there.”
+But another rebutted that claim: “Go on Zillow – it’s all there.”
 (The website posts estimated rents.)

-Also, identifying the permissible rent gives city analysts actual data on housing costs so that we can accurately calibrate relocation fees (among other things).
-All along, the property owners have decried the absence of data to impugn the rent stabilization policy process.
-Well we can certainly collect it!
+Perhaps the opposition to reporting the rents is that a documented rent allows the city to identify unlawful rent increases.
+Additionally, identifying the permissible rent gives city analysts actual data on housing costs so that we can accurately calibrate relocation fees (among other things).

 In sum, the landlords’ arguments are both self-serving and obfuscating.
 Self-serving because each serves to kick a leg out from under the registry.
 (Since when does your landlord care about your privacy?)
 And obfuscating because all of the arguments work toward the ultimate goal of non-disclosure.